-In my home state of Massachusetts we've been hearing a lot recently about school bullying and suicide.
-A year ago, headlines were made when 11-year-old Charles Joseph Walker-Hoover hanged himself rather than face another day of bullying at the supposedly "good" charter school he attended in Springfield.
-Then, in January of this year, Phoebe Prince, a 15-year-old immigrant from Ireland, hanged herself after months of bullying by students at the public school she attended in the affluent community of South Hadley.
+In my home state of Massachusetts we've heard a lot about school bullying and suicide.
+A few years ago, headlines were made when 11-year-old Charles Joseph Walker-Hoover hanged himself rather than face another day of bullying at the supposedly "good" charter school he attended in Springfield.
+Then Phoebe Prince, a 15-year-old immigrant from Ireland, hanged herself after months of bullying by students at the public school she attended in the affluent community of South Hadley.

 The outrage that followed Prince's suicide, coming so soon after Walker-Hoover's, forced the hands of the Massachusetts legislature.
-Just last week they passed, unanimously, an anti-bullying bill that was then immediately signed into law by the governor.
+They passed, unanimously, an anti-bullying bill that was then immediately signed into law by the governor.
 The whole state felt that something had to be done, so that Charles's and Phoebe's deaths would not have been in vain.
 So they created a law.

 I'm not surprised by the legislators' unanimous votes for this bill, nor by the governor's well-publicized signing of it.
 Given the emotional climate, they probably saw no other choice.
 Anyone who voted against it would have been seen as unsympathetic to the grieving parents and as soft on bullying.
-But this new law is not going to solve the bullying problem, and it will almost certainly create legal and bureaucratic nightmares.
+But this new law has not solved the bullying problem.

 Why Anti-Bullying Legislation Will Not Solve the Bullying Problem